There’s Now A Better Way To Test

 - If there has been no color change after 48 hours, the sample does not contain bacteria at or above the limit (or, threshold) deemed harmful by the EPA and local health departments.

 Bacteria are normally present at some level in well water, but what’s important is the amount of the bacteria in the water.
-This test has been developed to change color within the first 48 hours only if the bacteria is at or above the limits.
+This test has been developed to change color within the first 48 hours only if the bacteria are at or above the limits.
 Please remember that testing for bacteria in drinking water is only considered to be an indicator of a potential health threat that may require treatment.
 However, the presence of bacteria in drinking water does not necessarily indicate that it will cause illness.

 - No gel packs to freeze and pack.